-This is the 10th anniversary of presenting this webinar and it comes at a very opportune time.
+The recording from the very well received and well attended live webinar on October 6.2021 is now available.
+This was the 10th anniversary of presenting this webinar and it came at a very opportune time.
 While I have personally been involved in practice sales for the last 10 years, and have helped well over 100 practice owners sell their entities, no year has been busier than this year.
 Fueled both by COVID and continued consolidation trends in the industry, it is more important than ever for therapists to start to plan their exit strategy.

 The sale of your practice should start long before it is announced publicly.
 Proper preparation is essential.
 Regardless of whom you might end up selling to, two points to always keep in mind are that (1) anything that increases the volume or the security of future revenue will increase the value of your practice, and (2) what makes your practice valuable to you should make it valuable to a buyer.
 More and more corporate entities are buying up practices across the country.
 Find out who are they ( a comprehensive list will be provided) and if you are missing the boat, making a deal with the devil, or might be better off selling internally to someone in your practice or a local competitor.